dhalbert/cookiecutter-playground-bundle/README.md

 This repository is a proof of concept for using a GitHub Actions workflow to create CircuitPython project bundle zip files each time you publish a release.
-The point is to further discussion about how to add "Download Project Bundle" buttons to Playground guides.

 The Actions workflow goes like so: